 The Kenshiki Faction is the worst of the lot.
 A group of zealots led by a foreigner hating bigot and an Entitled Bastard who are willing to kill hundreds of civilians, even their fellow Japanese, to get their way.
 They attack a hospital and kill everyone inside as a distraction for an assassination attempt on Lelouch, and they later blow up a school just to get at Euphemia.
 The above resistance groups abhor their methods — Kallen is enraged by what the Kenshiki did to her school and the JLF refuse to take the pragmatic route of coordinating their attacks with the Kenshiki's in a pincer move since they don't want to be associated with the Kenshiki.
 Even an arms dealer hates them.
 Lelouch classifies the Kenshiki as terrorists that must be exterminated with extreme prejudice.

-In V for Vendetta, V is labeled a terrorist by the fascistic government of Great Britain he is trying to overthrow.
-He calls himself a terrorist in the original comic.
+In V for Vendetta, V is labeled a terrorist by the fascistic government of Great Britain he is trying to overthrow, and even calls himself a terrorist in the original comic.
 The question the comic is asking is essentially "is a good cause corrupted when reprehensible methods are used to achieve it?"
-Even the author, Alan Moore, a outspoken proponent of anarchy, says that the anarchistic V is not supposed to be a clear cut, definite hero.
-His main issue with the movie was that the film painted V as unquestionably being a freedom fighter and the hero of the story.
-Ironically, that means the movie is an unintentional meta-application of this trope.
+Even the author, Alan Moore, a outspoken proponent of anarchy, says that the anarchistic V is not supposed to be a clear cut, definite hero, and Moore's main issue with the movie was that the film painted V as unquestionably being a freedom fighter and the hero of the story.

 There's also Star Wars: TIE Fighter, where you are a star fighter pilot in service to the Empire, which is presented as the guardian of order, and the Rebels are portrayed as terrorists (though Vader still scares everyone and you don't actually fight Rebels that much).
 In fact, most of the early missions consist of legitimate work like scanning freighters for contraband and defending military installations from attack.
 The Opening Scroll and cutscene in TIE Fighter specifically refer to "Rebel terrorists" and "Rebel insurgents."